alf-arv/best-queue/README.md

 <img src="assets/qswap_example.png" width="600" />

 ## Setting up and running the application
+### Deploy the back-end application
+#### Option 1 - using docker
+1. Run `docker-compose up`.
+The latest image will be pulled and the application starts accepting requests at localhost:8080.

+#### Option 2 - run with python
+1. Clone this repository, and start the flask application on port 8080 using `python3 app.py`.
+If you are missing flask, install it using `pip3 install flask`.

 ### Create the slack app and set it up for local development using ngrok

 1. Go to the [slack apps page](https://api.slack.com/apps)